This is probably the single most urgent question that I regularly get asked, so I felt it deserved a detailed answer.

 Who to Trust?

-For years, I’ve been telling people to contact a reputable law firm in Romania (or Moldova/Ukraine as the case may be) and let them handle everything.
+If you need help, and you live outside of Romania, my advice is to contact a reputable law firm in Romania (or Moldova/Ukraine as the case may be) and let them handle everything.
 That’s certainly worked for people in the past, but it can be expensive.
 I’d budget anywhere from 500 to 1,000 euros for the law firm to handle all the paperwork AND physically retrieve the birth certificate.

 Once you’ve got your documents in order, you’ll present them to the Romanian embassy in your home country.
 They’ll then review them and, if you pass muster, you’ll be given Romanian citizenship.
 It’s important to understand that this review period can last a year or more.
 It’s definitely not going to be quick!